 Ideally, every customer would get free shipping with their orders, no matter how big or small they are.
 However, shipping costs money and it’s not a cost that you can always absorb.

 On occasion, though, you might offer customers special shipping discounts or even free offers using a coupon.
-The advantage of using coupons for this deal is that you don’t need to change your WooCommerce shipping configuration (which can be a hassle).
-Instead, you can create a coupon that expires after a while and that offers the exact discount that you want.
+The advantage of using coupons for this deal is that you don’t need to change your WooCommerce shipping settings.

 With Advanced Coupons, you can create these shipping deals and offer them for the entire store or for specific products.
-For better results, you can make shipping deals auto-apply so no one misses out on them while they’re active.
+Again, for better results, you can make shipping deals auto-apply so no one misses out on them while they’re active.

 Getting visitors to make their first purchase is perhaps the biggest challenge most store owners face.
 Once they buy their first product, they’re much more likely to make subsequent and bigger purchases, so you need to play your cards right.

-If you sell seasonal products, then you probably want to get rid of as much inventory as possible before you need to change stock.
+If you sell seasonal products, then you probably want to get rid of as much inventory as possible.
 Otherwise, unsold products may sit around and take up storage space until the next year rolls around.

 If you think that coupons are just a way to offer customers simple discounts, you’re very wrong.
 With the right WooCommerce deals plugin, you’ll be able to create coupons that offer your customers all kinds of exciting deals, ranging from BOGO offers to free shipping.

-Advanced Coupons enables you to offer those deals and many others.
-In fact, the plugin is so versatile that you can use it to create almost any type of offer that you want, starting with the ones that we talked about today.
+Advanced Coupons lets you offer those deals and many others.
+In fact, the plugin is so versatile that you can use it to create almost any type of offer that you want.
+For instance, you can run:

 Do you have any questions about what WooCommerce deals plugin you should use?
 Let’s talk about them in the comments section below!